shanehoey/worddoc/docs/_docs/close-wordinstance.md

 ---
-title: "new-worddocument"
+title: "close-wordinstance"
-excerpt: "Describe purpose of "New-WordDocument" in 1-2 sentences."
+excerpt: "Describe purpose of "Close-WordInstance" in 1-2 sentences."
 category: "help"
 ---

-# New-WordDocument
+# Close-WordInstance
 **Module** WordDoc

 ## SYNOPSIS
-Describe purpose of "New-WordDocument" in 1-2 sentences.
+Describe purpose of "Close-WordInstance" in 1-2 sentences.

 ## DESCRIPTION
 Add a more complete description of what the function does.